 With prompt treatment, most people recover some of the lost vision.

-Magnifiers, large-print devices, and talking watches may help people with loss of vision.
+Magnifiers, large-print devices, and talking watches (low-vision aids) may help people with loss of vision.